rabbitHr/github-repo-copilot/README.md

 - *"Which functions touch the payments module?"*
 - *"How does authentication flow work?"*

 Keyword search (`grep`) can't answer these — it has no concept of meaning.
-DevMind solves this with **semantic vector search**: your code is transformed into embeddings, stored in Endee, and retrieved by meaning — not just exact words.
+GitHub Repo Copilot solves this with **semantic vector search**: your code is transformed into embeddings, stored in Endee, and retrieved by meaning — not just exact words.

 ---